SheelaQueen/AdminBot-TheZ/README.md

 - `!reminder`

-With all these features, AdminBot ensures a comprehensive management experience.
+With all these features, ZygnalBot ensures a comprehensive management experience.
 Plus, it includes over 1600+ banned words in its default automod configuration, ensuring safety and compliance.
 And you know what’s crazy?
 It’s entirely free and open source.

 - `View Inside a Ticket`